Keith Floyd: Illness and death

-In October 2002 Floyd, a smoker and a heavy drinker, was reported to have suffered a mild stroke, although he denied this in his autobiography.
+In October 2002, Floyd, a smoker and a heavy drinker, was reported to have suffered a mild stroke, although he denied this in his autobiography.
 In November 2004 he was banned from driving for 32 months and fined £1,500 after crashing his car into another vehicle while three-and-a-half times over the legal alcohol limit.
 He suspected he had lung cancer or emphysema in early 2006, but was given the all-clear after a medical examination.
 In the summer of 2006 he was diagnosed as suffering from malnutrition.

-In August 2007 he was hospitalised in Thailand after collapsing in a restaurant.
+In August 2007, he was hospitalised in Thailand after collapsing in a restaurant.
 He collapsed at a pub in Chesterton, Staffordshire, on 29 January 2008 and was in a coma in hospital on a life-support machine.
 He was discharged on 22 February, travelling to his home in France to recuperate.
 He made a full recovery.
 On 14 September 2008, exactly a year before his death, he collapsed and was hospitalised for several days.

 Floyd died of a heart attack, aged 65, on 14 September 2009, at the Dorset County Hospital in Dorchester, Dorset, after being taken ill at the home of his partner Celia Martin (née Constanduros).

-The following day chefs provided quotes for the media.
+The following day, other chefs were quoted in the media.
 Antony Worrall Thompson said of him: "I think all of us modern TV chefs owe a living to him.
 He kind of spawned us all."
 Marco Pierre White said that Floyd "inspired a nation".
 White also said, "The thing which is very sad is a little piece of Britain today died which will never be replaced.
 He was a beautiful man, his ability to inspire people to cook just with his words and the way he did things was extraordinary.
 If you look at TV chefs today they don't have his magic."

 Floyd's humanist funeral took place on 30 September 2009 in Bristol.